About Scott Hinkle

 Along with his wife Nancy, they founded Scott Hinkle Outreach Ministries.
 In 1984, a grass roots revolution began through their "National Street Ministries Conference (A Passion for Souls) which has trained and ministered to thousands of evangelistic workers, leaders and pastors through the years.

-Scott, an author of two books, has also written a column for Charisma Magazine.
+Scott, an author of three books, has also written a column for Charisma Magazine.
 He has been a church planter, served as a senior pastor, an adjunct teacher of evangelism in three Bible Colleges and developed a groundbreaking Bible College training program for evangelism.

 Beyond conducting rallies, outreaches and conferences they lead an annual multifaceted evangelistic invasion of the Mardi Gras in New Orleans.